m8/OPENTAC/README.md

 ## Circuit Designs & Schematics

 The current circuit so basic and so easy to control the sytem.
-We use [**PCA9685**](https://www.adafruit.com/product/815) from Adafruit.
+We use [**PCA9685**](https://www.adafruit.com/product/815) from Adafruit for controlling servo motors.
 You should adress the boards before wiring.
-Wiring can be like:
+Adressing can be like:

 - [x] 0x40
 - [x] 0x41